-Once the debtor is notified of the writ that orders the arrest, there is a right to challenge such decision if the arrest is considered wrongful.
+Once the debtor is notified of the writ that orders the arrest, the debtor has the right to challenge such decision if the arrest is considered wrongful.

 23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?